sionabraham-senvo/sioncodes/blog/_posts/documenting-with-tests.md

 ---
-title: "Documenting Your Codes Business Logic via Tests"
+title: "Documenting Your Application's Business Logic via Tests"
 excerpt: "Documentation.
 The word strikes a sense of melancholy in everyone.
 This post explores how tests can make this process less painful and more effective."
 coverImage: "/assets/blog/documenting-with-tests/cover_small.png"